InteractiveTimmy/arc/CONTRIBUTING.md

 ## Description

-Arc is an application engine designed to streamline game development in JavaScript.

-## Requirements

-ToDo.

-## Installation

-ToDo.

-## Usage

-ToDo.
+This file contains a guide for contributors to follow when opening pull requests.

 ## Guidelines

-This `README.md` file will contain a collection of details that help define a the project and its requirements.
+This `CONTRIBUTING.md` file will contain a collection of details that help define the project root structure and its requirements.

+For details on creating a new package, please review the `README.md` file located in [template package](package/template) directory.

 ### Common Structure